-The NHS Highland Board plays a critical role in ensuring the Whistleblowing Standards are adhered to in respect of any service delivered on behalf of NHS Highland, including through ensuring both quarterly and annual reporting is presented and robust challenge and interrogation of this takes place.
+The Board plays a critical role in ensuring the Whistleblowing Standards are adhered to in respect of any service delivered on behalf of NHS Highland, including through ensuring both quarterly and annual reporting is presented and robust challenge and interrogation of this takes place.

-Bert Donald, our Whistleblowing Non-Executive Director has carried out another series of visits across Argyll & Bute in October 2022 to promote the Whistleblowing Standards and encourage speaking up and has a further visit to the Inverness area later this year.
+Bert Donald, our Whistleblowing Non-Executive Director has carried out another series of visits, this time to the Inverness, Aviemore and Nairn areas at the end of last year.
 These visits are well received and give useful feedback on colleague experiences and awareness of the Standards.

-We know we have more to do to ensure widespread knowledge of the Standards across our vast board area and how to raise concerns.
-We will be continuing to focus on this across the coming year.
-We've got upskilling for managers that we rolled out to the Executive Directors and Deputies in August 2022 and which is planned to be rolled out further with leadership teams and other groups.
-Our Corporate Induction events launching in January 2023 will be another opportunity to raise awareness with new colleagues as they join the organisation.
+We know we have more to do to ensure widespread knowledge of the Standards across our vast board area and how to raise concerns and importantly how to address these quickly and effectively, not just through formal processes, although that is one component, Our NHS Highland Corporate Induction launched in February 2023 and is another opportunity to raise awareness with new colleagues as they join the organisation.